 We recommend the NVIDIA GeForce 9500 GT for gaming with highest details at resolutions up to, and including, 800x600.

-Being a single-slot card, its power draw is rated at 50 W maximum.
+Being a single-slot card, the NVIDIA GeForce 9500 GT does not require any additional power connector, its power draw is rated at 50 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 GeForce 9500 GT is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 175 mm in length, and features a single-slot cooling solution.

 ||Jul 29th, 2008

 ||PCIe 2.0 x16